ziyoung/better-wilcom-docs/wilcom-docs/Chenille/chenille_digitizing/Create_compound_chenille_objects.md

 Tip: Use the prompts in the Prompt Bar to help you digitize.
 If you make a mistake, press Backspace to delete the last reference point.
 Press Esc to undo all new reference points.

-7Press Enter to complete.
+7. Press Enter to complete.

-8Mark entry and [exit points](../../glossary/glossary) on the boundary.
+8. Mark entry and [exit points](../../glossary/glossary) on the boundary.

-9Define stitch angle by digitizing two points.
+9. Define stitch angle by digitizing two points.

 ![CompoundChenilleSquare.png](assets/CompoundChenilleSquare.png)

 Tip: While stitch angle has no effect on coil fill patterns, it can affect the appearance of square fill patterns.
 Best angles are 30° or 120°.

-10Press Enter to complete.
+10. Press Enter to complete.
 The Compound Chenille object is generated according to current settings.

 ![CompoundChenilleShapes.png](assets/CompoundChenilleShapes.png)

-11With the object selected, open the Object Properties > Compound Chenille tab to adjust settings.
+11. With the object selected, open the Object Properties > Compound Chenille tab to adjust settings.

 Tip: The Compound Chenille tool in fact allows for up to three (1-3) offset borders, before and after.
 Borders can employ either moss or chain stitching, at specific offsets and needle heights.
 If you intend to use loops of different height, adjust needle height rather than the stitch length.
 This method is easier and more accurate.